-For students attending university for the first time, there are a number of new experiences you will be exposed to, and if you’re lucky enough to own a car while you study, you’ll also have new roads to get accustomed to.
+For students attending university in a new city for the first time, there are a number of new experiences you will be exposed to, and if you’re lucky enough to own a car while you study, you’ll also have new roads to get accustomed to.

 Younger drivers are more likely to be involved in car accidents than their older counterparts, according to new figures from the AA that reveal one in four 18 to 24-year-olds crash their car within two years of passing their driving test.
 This is generally because they have less experience on the roads and may miss potential hazards, particularly in unfamiliar surroundings.

-But whether or not you are an experienced driver, new towns and cities offer a host of new challenges.
+But whether you are an experienced driver or you’ve just hit the road in your new car, unfamiliar towns and cities offer a host of challenges.
 You need to remain conscious of other road users and their needs, while trying to get to grips with new routes and road systems that you may have only had limited exposure to, such as cycle lanes and one-way systems.

 How can I avoid extra driving stress?